Homeowners Insurance Coverage

 Coverage is provided for your personal property described as contents usual to a home and includes theft.
 Certain items of personal property such as jewelry, watches or furs can be subject to a limit of coverage that is less than the replacement cost of the valuable item.
 These valuable items can be scheduled on your homeowner’s policy in the form of a Personal Article Floater.

-Should a loss occur and you are not able to reside in your home a homeowner’s Insurance policy will pay for your increased cost of living expenses for temporary housing.
+Should a loss occur and you are not able to reside in your West Hollywood home, a homeowners insurance policy will pay for your increased cost of living expenses for temporary housing.
 This is referred to as additional living expenses on your policy.

 Section I coverage of the policy does have a deductible that applies to claims you file.
 The larger the deductible the bigger credit you will receive on the annual premium however make sure if you select a large deductible that you can actually access those funds.